 The department of music hosts Jane at 7:30 and 9:45 p.m. in the Annenberg Bergeron in a graduate organ recital in Sacred Heart Church on Sunday.
 Admission to the 8 p.m. performance is free.
-The department of music presents The Notre Dame Brass Ensemble Sunday in humor and outstanding songs, the movie Washington Auditorium at 4 p.m.
+The department of music presents The Notre Dame Brass Ensemble Sunday in Washington Auditorium at 4 p.m.
 Admis- The Muscular Dystrophy Foundation of Indiana Benefit Concert, featuring gospel singer Joy Gardner is tonight in the Bendix Theater of the Century Center.
 Tickets to the 7:30 p.m. performance are \$8.
-Mass
+MOSS